phillycocoa/website/content/meeting-agenda.md

 She will show off a few plug-ins, cool tricks, and suggestions to improve your workflow.

-### Show and Tell: Road to iOS13: Dark Mode - Kotaro Fujita
+### Show and Tell: Road to iOS13: Dark Mode - Stephen Tolton & Kotaro Fujita
 Preparing your iOS app for Dark Mode is an interesting path.
-I will showcase some basics to being your journey.
+We will showcase some basic steps to make your journey easier and how it's not as scary as it might look.

 ## Sponsor: Twilio